Van Moer Wins Dauphine First Stage - UrduPoint

 Van Moer Wins Dauphine First Stage

+With major stars such as Geraint Thomas and Chris Froome on the roster and a mountainous itinerary, the Criterium du Dauphine is a key warm up for the Tour de France which embarks from Brest in four weeks.

+Thomas won here in 2018 before going on to win the Tour, and is backed by some impressive firepower with Tao Geoghegan Hart, Richie Porte and Michal Kwiatkowski rolling with the Welshman.

-Van Moer, part of an early breakaway with three others, resisted efforts to reel him in by the main peloton which was left to mass sprint for second after the 181.9km stage.
+Van Moer, part of an early breakaway over seven hills, resisted efforts to reel him in by the main peloton which was left to mass sprint for second place after the 181.

 It was a stunning result for the 23-year-old, who crashed out of the 2020 Dauphine on the very first day last August.